I want to help people meet Christ through translated Scripture.

-There are nearly 7,000 languages spoken around the world today, and more than 1,600 languages — including sign languages — that likely still need translation to begin.
+There are at least 7,000 spoken or signed languages around the world today, and more than 1,800 languages likely still need a Bible translation started.

 Much of this remaining work is happening in countries where the gospel isn't welcome.
 Because of this, precautions have to be taken about what information can be shared, particularly online.
 The work is sensitive, and we need to be careful to protect our missionaries who are faithfully serving God by bringing his Word to people living in these hard-to-reach areas.